SH7010 - Health Protection: Principles and Practice (2023/24)

 3. Evaluate prevention and control measures of communicable diseases and environmental hazards

-4. Apply approaches to emergency preparedness, resilience, and response to different scenarios making sound judgments and communicating decisions clear to a specialist and non-specalist audiences
+4. Apply approaches to emergency preparedness, resilience, and response to different scenarios, making sound judgments and communicating decisions clearly to specialist and non-specialist audiences

-5. Critically assess use of health protection tools in different scenarios
+5. Critically assess the use of health protection tools in different scenarios

-There are two scheduled summative assessments on this module.
-The module is passes on the aggregate score of the two assessments.
+Completion of the online tasks, set over 10 weeks, accounts for 10% of the module mark (1% per week).
+There are two additional scheduled summative assignments on this module.
+The module is passed on the aggregate score of the three assignments.

-The first assessment is an online test worth 25% of the overall module mark.
-The test, which lasts for 1 hour, consist of multiple choice and/or short answer questions to test students’ knowledge of health protection principles and practice.
+The first assignment is an online test worth 30% of the overall module mark.
+The test, which lasts for 1 hour, consist of multiple choice and/or short answer questions to test your knowledge of health protection principles and practice.

-The second assessment is to development website content (4000 words in total) planning a response to a given health protection scenario.
-Students will be able to choose from a communicable disease scenario, an emergency response scenario, or an environmental public health scenario.
-Students are expected to describe the public health problem and health protection issue, the immediate and long-term impacts on health, selection, evaluation, and application of relevant health protection tools.
+The second assignment is to development website content, an information booklet, or a policy briefing document (3000 words in total) in relation to a health protection scenario.
+You can decide on which of these approaches that they would like to take and the audience for their website or information booklet (the policy briefing document, if selected, should be written for national or local policy decision makers in a country of the students choosing).
+You can choose from a communicable disease scenario, an emergency response scenario, or an environmental public health scenario.
+You are expected to describe the public health problem and health protection issue, the immediate and long-term impacts on health with selection, evaluation, and application of relevant health protection tools. (online - 1 hour)